 Our 100% controlled Zacatecas silver and base metals project in Mexico is an exploration stage property that we have drilled in the past.
-Although we believe that the Zacatecas project may contain significant silver and other mineralization, we have not completed a mineralized material estimate or NI 43-101resource study on the property, and the property may not advance further.
+Although we believe that the Zacatecas project may contain significant silver and other mineralization, we have not completed a mineralized material estimate or NI 43-101 resource study on the property.

 The Zacatecas Mining District is located in the central part of Mexico, in the main Mexico Silver Belt.
 Our Zacatecas project surrounds the municipalities of Zacatecas, Veta Grande, Guadalupe, Pánuco, and Morelos in the state of Zacatecas, Mexico.
 We own approximately 149 concessions totaling approximately 7,900 hectares in the Zacatecas project.